Why Your Dry Eyes Won’t Go Away—and How Our Honolulu Eye Doctor Can Help

 Hawaii-specific environmental triggers affect dry eye patients daily.
 Trade winds accelerate evaporation during outdoor activities.
 Seasonal allergens create additional irritation and redness.
 The transition from outdoor humidity to aggressive indoor air conditioning shocks the tear film repeatedly.
 Even our commitment to an active outdoor lifestyle—while beneficial for overall health—exposes eyes to wind, sun, and salt air that worsen symptoms.

 Screen time has become perhaps the largest contributor to persistent dry eyes.
 When focusing on digital devices, blink rate drops from 15-20 times per minute to just 4-5.
 This reduced blink rate fails to spread tears properly and doesn’t stimulate meibomian gland secretion.
 Given how much our modern life involves screens, this factor alone perpetuates symptoms in countless patients.
 This is why a regular eye assessment and treatment routine can set you up for long-term eye health.
+Managing dry eye symptoms effectively involves practical strategies such as maintaining proper eyelid hygiene, which helps reduce bacterial buildup and supports healthy oil gland function.

 Underlying Medical Conditions